 The prize is open to any currently registered undergraduate student at a UK university and will be awarded to the dissertations that exhibit the best overall contributions to the wide range of issues relating to rural geography.
-Three prizes are available – first prize: £50; second prize: £40; and third prize: £30.
+Three prizes are available – First prize for highly commended receives £75 and then two commended awards will receive £30 each.

 The dissertations should be of first-class standard and be submitted by the student’s Department (Head or nominated representative) and with the student’s knowledge, in electronic format only.
 Please include a contact email address for the student (post-graduation if necessary).
 Please note that we can only accept one entry from any department and nominated dissertations should not be submitted for consideration for any other RGS-IBG prizes.
 Please ensure that the topic of the dissertation clearly focuses upon or aligns with rural geography.